hanwenzhang123/fullstack-note/04-note/README.md

 module.exports = router;
 ```

-#### Database
+#### NoSQL
-- SQL is relational database
+- NoSQL database stores documents in collections
+- non-relationship database, more for a flex data model
+- enforces no data schema
+- less focused on relations
+- independent documents
+- great for logs, orders, chat messages

+#### SQL
-- MongoDB db is nosql database
+- SQL database stores records in tables
-- SQL is more for structural data model
+- relational database, more for structural data model
-- NoSQL data is more for a flex data model
+- enforces a strict data schema
+- relations are a core feature
+- records are related
+- great for shopping carts for large ecommerce site, contacts, networks

 #### SQL DMS
 - SingleStore - distributed, relational, SQL database management system